andreruffert/js-utils/README.md

-# A collection of some JavaScript utility functions.
+# A collection of some JavaScript utility functions for everyday use.

-Take what you need!
+Take what you need! :v:

 ### array
 * [toArray()](/array/toArray.js)